Bade Miyan Chote Miyan (2024 film): Filming

 Principal photography began on 17 January 2023 at Yash Raj Studios in Mumbai.
 The first schedule included an action scene shot in a set of Bunker before it moved to Film City where other action scenes were shot.
 On 19 February 2023, Zafar confirmed the first schedule wrap.

 On 28 February 2023, the second schedule took place in the United Kingdom in which a major chunk of the film was shot in Scotland, London and Luton before it ended on 12 April 2023.
 Some high-octane action sequences were filmed featuring cars, bikes, helicopters and tanks.
 An action scene was shot at night in Paisley where a street was recreated as Shanghai.
 Kumar also got injured while shooting a bike chase sequence.

 On 16 April 2023, last schedule began in Abu Dhabi with the shooting of few portions of the title track at Emirates Palace.
 Action scenes featuring Cars, Bikes, Tanks, Horses, Dune Buggies, Plane, and Chinook helicopter were shot.
 A set of Indian Army Airstrip was recreated at Liwa Dessert.
 Filming wrapped on 9 May 2023 except patchwork.

 On 21 January 2024, the filming for four final songs choreographed by Bosco-Caesar kicked off in Jordan with Kumar, and Shroff which took place for 12 days.
 Firstly the title track was shot at Roman Theatre and other locations of Jerash.
 Filming then moved to the Dead Sea where a romantic track with Kumar, Shroff, Sinha, Chhillar and Alaya F and a party track which also includes Prithviraj and Roy were shot.
 Last song shoot took place at Wadi Rum where an Arabic style song was shot.
 On 1 February 2024, Kumar confirmed the schedule wrap.

 Post-production

-The VFX work of the film is done by DNEG.
+The VFX of the film was completed by DNEG.

 Music

-The music of the film is composed by Vishal Mishra and lyrics are written by Irshad Kamil while the background score is composed by Julius Packiam.
+The music of the film is composed by Vishal Mishra with lyrics written by Irshad Kamil, while the background score was composed by Julius Packiam.
 The first single titled "Bade Miyan Chote Miyan (Title Track)" was released on 19 February 2024.
 The second single titled "Mast Malang Jhoom" was released on 28 February 2024.
 The third single titled "Wallah Habibi" was released on 13 March 2024.
 The title track to the 1998 original, sung by Udit Narayan and Sudesh Bhosale, was recreated and used during a scene in the film.